bigscience-workshop/petals/README.md

     📜 &nbsp;<b><a href="https://arxiv.org/pdf/2209.01188.pdf">Read paper</a></b>
 </p>

-### 📋 Terms of use
+### 📋 Model's terms of use

-Before using Petals to run a language model, please make sure that you are familiar with its terms of use, risks, and limitations.
+Before building your own application that runs a language model with Petals, please make sure that you are familiar with the model's **terms of use, risks, and limitations**.
 In case of BLOOM, they are described in its [model card](https://huggingface.co/bigscience/bloom) and [license](https://huggingface.co/spaces/bigscience/license).

 ### 🔒 Privacy and security

-If you work with sensitive data, you should only use a private swarm (or a subset of servers in the public swarm) hosted by people and institutions you trust, who are authorized to process this data.
+**If you work with sensitive data, do not use the public swarm.** This is important because it's technically possible for peers serving model layers to recover input data and model outputs, or modify the outputs in a malicious way.
+Instead, you can [set up a private Petals swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) hosted by people and organization you trust, who are authorized to process this data.

-This is important because it's technically possible for peers serving model layers to recover input data or model outputs.
-Also, if there are malicious peers, they may alter their outputs to influence the model outputs.
-See a more detailed discussion in Section 4 of our [paper](https://arxiv.org/pdf/2209.01188.pdf).

 ## FAQ